boazsegev/iodine/README.md

 This will clear away any memory fragmentation concerns and other issues that might plague a long running worker process or ruby application.

+This could be used for hot-reloading or hot-swapping of the Web Application code itself, but only if the code is lazily in worker processes (never loaded by the root process).

 To hot-restart iodine, send the `SIGUSR1` signal to the root process.

 The following code will hot-restart iodine every 4 hours when iodine is running in cluster mode: